atul-github/linkedin-posts/README.md

 * Create a node for every person who has posted, who has shared and who has commented on post.
 * Create edges from commenter to poster, resharere to poster and then to mentions.
 So if commenter has mentioned someone, then edge will be created from commenter to mention.
 * Weight is being calculated and 'mutual' relation is also calculated.
 This will be used while finding path between two nodes.
 This is used for only for display .
 I will work on it when I get chance or is required.
+* For **weight calculation** : few things i have implemented like weight is higher for 'mutual' relation.
+It should consider with whom you are connected.
+I will enhance this part little bit further

 ## Using LLM